sfield2/Energetics-in-Least-Cost-Analysis/README.md

 ## Data

 Portions of the data used in this research is provided in folder entitled "DATA".
-Sensitive site and road location is not included.
+Sensitive site and road location data is not included.

 ## Analysis